top of page

 Founder & Director, Instructor

 Tasha started Irish Dancing at the age of 9.
 Not initially keen on getting up to perform on a stage, it was not until a year later that she participated in a recital to test it out (with a lot of encouragement from Anne Painter).
 She went on to compete locally, nationally, and internationally.
 She won the Western US Region Oireachtas, placed top ten at the North American Irish Dancing Championships, and recalled at the All-Ireland Championships and World Championships.
 While still competing, she began assisting her former teacher, Michelle Painter Larson, TCRG.
 She passed her teaching credential examination and opened the Tamora School of Irish Dance in 2013 in her hometown, San Dimas.
 Teaching holds a special place in her heart.
 She enjoys sharing her passion and seeing her students achieve their personal goals through rigorous training and hard work, while making sure to remember why they dance.
 Outside of Irish dance, Tasha has experimented with other forms of dance upon completing a minor in dance as an undergraduate.
-She has a doctoral degree in applied social psychology from Claremont Graduate University, with a focus on health behavior change and well-being research, and works as a government analyst.
+She has a doctoral degree in applied social psychology from Claremont Graduate University, with a focus on health behavior change and well-being research.

 Bridie.png